mamori-tai/aflowey/README.rst

 Features
 --------

-* Utilities to perform flow with coroutine functions
+* Utilities to describe and execute flow with coroutine functions
 * Easily launch several flows simultaneously
 * Strong focus on readability